MicroEJ/docs/PlatformDeveloperGuide/mock.rst

     <dependency org="com.microej.tool" name="javafx" rev="1.2.0" />

+The Module serves two purposes, depending on whether it is added to a Mock or a Platform project:

-- In Mock project, JavaFX is added as a compile-time dependency.
-Its content is not included in the Mock.
+- In a Mock project, JavaFX is added as a compile-time dependency, its content is not included in the Mock.

-- Then, if your Platform contains at least one Mock, JavaFX must be added to the Platform project to embed its content in the Platform.
+- If your Platform contains at least one Mock, JavaFX must be added to the Platform project in order to embed its content in the Platform.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free